 Electronic Communications.
 The communications between you and Company use electronic means, whether you use the Site or send us emails, or whether Company posts notices on the Site or communicates with you via email.
 For contractual purposes, you (a) consent to receive communications from Company in an electronic form; and (b) agree that all terms and conditions, agreements, notices, disclosures, and other communications that Company provides to you electronically satisfy any legal requirement that such communications would satisfy if it were be in a hardcopy writing.
 The foregoing does not affect your non-waivable rights.

-Entire Terms.
-These Terms constitute the entire agreement between you and us regarding the use of the Site.
-Our failure to exercise or enforce any right or provision of these Terms shall not operate as a waiver of such right or provision.
-The section titles in these Terms are for convenience only and have no legal or contractual effect.
+Entire Agreement.
+This Agreement, together with the Terms of Service for ShepBarPrep.com, constitutes the entire agreement between you and us regarding the use of the Site and Licensed Materials.
+In the event of any conflict between this Agreement and the Terms of Service, the more protective provision (as determined by Company in its reasonable discretion) shall control.
+Our failure to exercise or enforce any right or provision of this Agreement shall not operate as a waiver of such right or provision.
+The section titles in this Agreement are for convenience only and have no legal or contractual effect.
 The word “including” means “including without limitation”.
-If any provision of these Terms is, for any reason, held to be invalid or unenforceable, the other provisions of these Terms will be unimpaired and the invalid or unenforceable provision will be deemed modified so that it is valid and enforceable to the maximum extent permitted by law.
+If any provision of this Agreement is, for any reason, held to be invalid or unenforceable, the other provisions of this Agreement will be unimpaired and the invalid or unenforceable provision will be deemed modified so that it is valid and enforceable to the maximum extent permitted by law.
 Your relationship to Company is that of an independent contractor, and neither party is an agent or partner of the other.
-These Terms, and your rights and obligations herein, may not be assigned, subcontracted, delegated, or otherwise transferred by you without Company’s prior written consent, and any attempted assignment, subcontract, delegation, or transfer in violation of the foregoing will be null and void.
-Company may freely assign these Terms.
-The terms and conditions set forth in these Terms shall be binding upon assignees.
+This Agreement, and your rights and obligations herein, may not be assigned, subcontracted, delegated, or otherwise transferred by you without Company’s prior written consent, and any attempted assignment, subcontract, delegation, or transfer in violation of the foregoing will be null and void.
+Company may freely assign this Agreement.
+The terms and conditions set forth in this Agreement shall be binding upon assignees.

 Copyright/Trademark Information.
-Copyright © 620___ Durham Lex Inc. All rights reserved.
-All trademarks, logos and service marks (“Marks”) displayed on the Site are our property or the property of other third parties.
+Copyright © 2026 Durham Lex, Inc. All rights reserved.
+All trademarks, logos and service marks (“Marks”) displayed on the Site or in the Licensed Materials are our property or the property of other third parties.
 You are not permitted to use these Marks without our prior written consent or the consent of such third party which may own the Marks.

 Contact Information:

-Sanoj Allen

-Address:
+Durham Lex, Inc.

 178 Thompson Street